The Cathedral Refectory

 and is conveniently located near the Cloisters and the public toilets.

 All our food is sourced from local farms and allotments, is presumed GM free, and contains no artificial colourings or additives that we can identify.
-Certified Avian Flu, Bluetongue and Swine Fever free, by Wenchoster Independent Biological Breakthrough Laboratories EU (WIBBLE)
+Certified Avian Flu, Bluetongue and Swine Fever free, by Wenchoster Independent Pharmaceutical Examination (WIPE)

 STARTERS

-A bowl of thin soup made from stewed rabbit and lychees.
+A bowl of thin soup made from locally-grown peas, carrots and rhubarb, and served with Mrs. Grindle's best bap.

 *

-A trencher of five varieties of blanched carrots, drizzled with olive oil
+A wooden trencher of five varieties of humus, drizzled with olive oil and served with a small dish of anchovies and rice cakes.

 *